mineshgandhi/mineshgandhi/README.md

 - 👋 Hi, I’m @mineshgandhi
 - 👀 I’m interested in Full stack and machine learning development.
-- 🌱 I’m currently learning Fast.AI tutorials and Full-stack applications.
-- 💞️ I’m looking to collaborate on a project as a consultant or freelance work.
 - 📫 You can reach me at mineshgandhi3262@gmail.com and call me on +919173651242.

 <!---